phnmnl/container-isodyn/README.md

 ## Key features

-- simulation of 13C mass isotopomer data obtained with GCMS, and corrected for natural occurring iso
+- simulation of concentrations of 13C isotopomers originated from artificially 13C enriched substrates, obtained using mass spectrometry and corrected for natural occurring isotopes and peaks overlapping

 ## Functionality